 - 1. "Electric provider" means either an electric public utility or a rural electric cooperative. - 2.
 "Electric public utility" means a privately owned supplier of electricity offering to supply or supplying electricity to the general public. - 3.
-"Person" includes an individual, an electric public utility, a corporation, a limited liability company, an association, or a rural electric cooperative. - 4.
+"Electric transmission line" means facilities for conducting electric energy at a design voltage of one hundred fifteen kilovolts or greater phase to phase and more than one mile [1.61 kilometers] long. - 4.
+"Electric transmission provider" means an owner or operator, other than a rural electric cooperative, of a transmission line the costs of which are recovered directly or indirectly through transmission charges to an electric public utility. - 5.
+"Person" includes an individual, an electric public utility, a corporation, a limited liability company, an association, or a rural electric cooperative. - 6.
 "Rural electric cooperative" includes any electric cooperative organized under chapter 10-13.
-An electric cooperative, composed of members as prescribed by law, shall not be deemed to be an electric public utility. - 5.
-"Service area" means a defined geographic area containing existing or future service locations established by an agreement among electric providers and approved by the commission. - "Service area agreement" means an agreement between electric providers establishing service areas and designating service locations to be served by each provider under section 49-03-06. - 7.
+An electric cooperative, composed of members as prescribed by law, shall not be deemed to be an electric public utility. - 7.
+"Service area" means a defined geographic area containing existing or future service locations established by an agreement among electric providers and approved by the commission. - 8.
+"Service area agreement" means an agreement between electric providers establishing service areas and designating service locations to be served by each provider under section 49-03-06. - 9.
 "Service location" means the structures, facilities, or improvements on a parcel of real property to which electric service may be provided.

 49-03-02.
 Prerequisites to issuance of certificate of public convenience and necessity.

-Before any certificate may issue under this chapter, a certified copy of the articles of incorporation or charter of the utility, if the applicant is a corporation, or a certified copy of the articles of organization of the utility, if the applicant is a limited liability company, shall be filed with the commission.
-At the hearing of said application upon notice as provided in this title, the utility shall submit evidence showing that such applicant has received the consent, franchise, permit, ordinance, or other authority of the proper municipality or other public authority, if required, or has or is about to make application therefor.
+Before any certificate may issue under this chapter, a certified copy of the articles of incorporation or charter of the utility, if the applicant is a corporation, or a certified copy of the articles of organization of the utility, if the applicant is a limited liability company, must be filed with the commission.
+At the hearing on the application after notice as provided in this title, the utility shall submit evidence showing that the applicant has received the consent, franchise, permit, ordinance, or other authority of the proper municipality or other public authority, if required, or has or is about to make application for authority.
 The commission shall have the power, after notice and hearing, to: